 This campground is also close to the Kananaskis Lakes.
 Camping is available between May 7 and October 12, with reservations being taken from May 3 to October 14.
 Prices vary depending on the services in the campsite and reservation costs.
 It’s run by Alberta Parks, so you’ll need to reserve off their site here.

 Can’t find a spot?
+There are plenty of places to stay at in Banff with four solid walls.
 Check out these top Canmore hotels, motels and hostels.
 Or, you could splurge with a stay at Fairmont Banff Springs.
 Then there’s Elk and Avenue, a more affordably priced hotel in Banff you may wish to consider.
 And did you know Sunshine Mountain Lodge is open during the summer months?

 Where are your favourite spots for camping?
 I’d love to hear any and all camping tips, too!